kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

   name: example
 ```
 ### Add Template Labels
-[`labels.includeTemplates`] can be used to add labels to the `spec.template` field of all applicable Resources in a project.
+[`labels.includeTemplates`] can be used to add labels to the template field of all applicable Resources in a project.

-Here is an example of how to add labels to the `spec.template` field of a Deployment.
+Here is an example of how to add labels to the template field of a Deployment.
 1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml